MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/README.md

 - To preprocess the dataset using Azure Machine Learning and deploy it as a web service for Logistic Regression

-- Deploy machine learning models using Azure Machine Learning
+- Deploy machine learning models using Azure Machine Learning as Real-time Endpoint to ingest new data and return a result for our Logistic Regression model

 ## Workflow Summary